 Surgical Management

-Dr. Cohen specializes in surgical approaches to thyroid disorders when necessary:
+Surgical care is led by Dr. Cohen and his team, who specialize in advanced approaches to thyroid disorders when necessary:

-• Minimally Invasive Techniques: When appropriate, Dr. Cohen utilizes approaches that minimize incision size and recovery time while maximizing outcomes.
+- Minimally Invasive Techniques: When appropriate, our specialists utilize approaches that minimize incision size and recovery time while maximizing outcomes.

-All thyroid surgeries are performed with meticulous attention to preserving the recurrent laryngeal nerves (which control the vocal cords) and the parathyroid glands to maintain normal voice and calcium balance.
+All thyroid surgeries are performed with meticulous attention to preserving the recurrent laryngeal nerves (which control the vocal cords) and the parathyroid gla

 Treatment Options for Parathyroid Disorders